-- 1. Identification of a project work plan outlining potential conversion issues applicable to our industry.
+- Identification of a project work plan outlining potential conversion issues applicable to our industry.
 This phase assigns responsibilities for each of the identified issues, estimates the time, duration and costs associated with each major deliverable within the plan, and presents an overall project timeline and percentage of completion reporting from key responsible persons. - 2.
 Identification of the significant accounting policies that relate to each of the major conversion issues applicable to the company.
 This stage identifies the changes to the accounting policies that will be required with IFRS and adjusts the plan identified in Stage One accordingly. - 3.
 Management of dual reporting under Canadian GAAP and IFRS.
 This phase determines the mapping between the different accounts identified in our chart of accounts and applies this mapping to generate reporting under IFRS.

-To date, management has made the conversion project a high priority and committed to a structured approach to the required changes.
-Transition team members have been identified and responsibilities are being determined.
-At this stage, key areas of consideration are primary conversion requirements, conversion requirements at both the parent and subsidiary levels, responsibilities of team leaders, task owners and responsibilities, start and end dates for tasks, estimations of time requirements and measurement and reporting of percentage of completion of task requirements.
+To date, management continues to make the conversion project a high priority and has committed to a structured approach to the required changes.
+Transition team members have been identified and responsibilities have been determined.
+At this stage, key areas of consideration are primary conversion requirements, conversion requirements at both the parent and subsidiary levels, start and end dates for tasks, estimations of time requirements and measurement and reporting of percentage of completion of task requirements.

-Management has identified the technology changes and tools required to ensure the success of the conversion, as well as the external consultants needed to advise the company throughout the project.
+Management has identified the tools required to ensure the success of the conversion, as well as the external consultants needed to advise the company throughout the project.

-The company is in the process of developing an IFRS implementation plan to prepare for its transition, and has begun analyzing the key areas where changes to current accounting policies may be required.
+The company has developed an IFRS implementation plan to prepare for its transition, and has begun analyzing the key areas where changes to current accounting policies may be required.
 While an analysis will be required for all accounting policies, the initial key areas of assessment will include: